 A Sister Hospitaller is born from the profound experience of being summoned and consecrated by God to follow Jesus, the Good Samaritan.
 With our lives we aim to serve as witnesses that the compassionate and merciful Christ of the Gospel is alive among men; this inspires us to be women of God, at the service of those who suffer, evangelising through hospitality.

-We live in spiritual maternity, which makes us givers of life and of hope, where life and health graze the limits of weakness.
+We experience spiritual motherhood, which makes us givers of life and of hope, where life and health graze the limits of weakness.

-We know we are sent to serve those who suffer; we hear the cries of the sick and marginalised everywhere, at all times, in every condition.
-We are committed to defending the rights of people suffering from mental illness, intellectual disability, and other ailments, prioritising the neediest, by embracing them and providing comprehensive, specialised care.
+We know we are sent to serve those who suffer: we hear the cries of the sick and marginalised everywhere, at all times, in every condition.
+We are committed to defending the rights of people suffering from mental illness, intellectual disability, and other ailments, prioritising the most vulnerable and needy by embracing them and providing comprehensive, specialised care.

-By living communally with other sisters, contemplating the early Christian community, the experience of our Founder Benedict Menni and the origins of the Congregation–the simplicity of life, reciprocal acceptance–we share our experience of God; we value cultural diversity and together we promote apostolic creativity in the mission.
+We live communally with other sisters, contemplating the simplicity of life and reciprocal acceptance; we share our experience of God; we value cultural diversity and together we promote apostolic creativity in the mission.

-In the midst of our daily labour, we discover the traces of God in everything created; we feel happy in our calling and moved by the fact that others experience the same charism in the Church.
+In our daily labour, we find traces of God in all things created; we feel happy in our calling and moved by the fact that others experience the same charism in the Church.

-Following the example of Mary, Our Mother, the First Hospitaller: Our Lady of the Sacred Heart “teaches us to discover the needs of others, even when they are not apparent.”
+Following the example of Mary, Our Mother, the First Hospitaller, our Lady of the Sacred Heart, we accompany our brethren in their suffering and we learn to discover the needs of others, even when they are not apparent.

-We practice HOSPITALITY, the value that defines us: unconditional acceptance, attentive listening, respect for difference, gratuity, compassionate care, mercy.
+We practice HOSPITALITY, the value that defines us, through unconditional acceptance, attentive listening, respect for difference, gratuity, compassionate care, and mercy.